hyperfield/pyappexec/README.md

 The launcher uses the INI file next to the executable (or the current working directory) to decide what to do.
 You can ship multiple INI files if you want different app profiles; point PyAppExec at the desired one by copying or symlinking it alongside the binary.

+### GUI mode

+Set `GUI = true` under the relevant `[<OS>:main]` section to launch the Qt6 front-end.
+The GUI embeds the CLI output (PowerShell on Windows, Terminal on macOS/Linux), shows a progress indicator, and surfaces blocking error dialogs if anything fails.
+Pass `--no-gui` on the command line or set `GUI = false` to force the traditional CLI experience even when the INI enables the GUI.

 ## Configuration

 PyAppExec is driven entirely by `pyappexec.ini`.
 Each operating system gets its own pair of sections: `[Linux:main]` and `[Linux:requirements]`, `[Windows:main]` and `[Windows:requirements]`, and so on.